brendo1001/brendo1001.github.io/CV/index.md

 - I research methods for comprehensive digital soil mapping aiming to characterize soil both in the lateral and vertical dimensions.

-- I contribute methodology for quantifying (and validating) measures of uncertainty for these comprehensive soil information systems.
+- I research methods for quantifying (and validating) measures of uncertainty for these comprehensive soil information systems.

-- Outputs of this sort of work are intended for feeding into environmental modeling and monitoring programs, where precise land management decision making is required at all manner of spatial scales.
+-  I investigate innovative systems for soil measurement, which includes that associated with remote and proximal and soil sensing instrumentation.
+I have particular interest in infrared and x-ray spectroscopy.

-- The importance of these research fields have been recognized by successful funding grants from both the Australian Research Council and Australian Government Department of Agriculture.
+- The importance of these research interests have been recognized by successful funding grants from both the Australian Research Council and Australian Government Department of Agriculture.

 ### Education
 -----